JereStrath/Navigation-Lab/README.md

-# Navigation in Jetpack Compose Codelab
+# Navigation in Jetpack Compose Codelab Completed.

 This folder contains the source code for the [Navigation in Jetpack Compose Codelab](https://developer.android.com/codelabs/jetpack-compose-navigation)